pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 And here are some things to keep in mind as you go through this tutorial:

 * The tab key is your best friend.
 It will autocomplete file names when you are entering them on the command line.
 If you can't complete the name of the file with tab, it probably doesn't exist.
-You can also list all the options for ywhat you have already typed if you press tab twice quickly.
+You can also list all the options for what you have already typed if you press tab twice quickly.
 For example, if you're in your home folder and you typing the command `ls D` and then you hit tab twice, you might see that both `Documents` and `Desktop` appear as options.
 You should always try to hit tab when you're typing paths to files.
 * These characters "<>" indicate something that you enter yourself, such as `<yourusernamehere>`
 * Whenever you're running a script, you can often type `<nameofscript> -h` or `<nameofscript> --help` to get more information about it.
 * Don't hit enter unless you're sure what you've typed is correct and that it will do what you want it to do.